leoocavalcanti/leoocavalcanti/README.md

 <div align="center">
   <h3>About Leonardo Cavalcanti</h3>

-Undergraduate student in Computer Science at the Federal Rural University of Pernambuco. <br/> <br/>I’m a Software Developer with 3+ years of experience building scalable, reliable and well-structured applications.
+Undergraduate student in Computer Science at the Federal Rural University of Pernambuco. <br/> <br/>I’m a Software Developer with experience building scalable, reliable and well-structured applications.
 I work mainly with Node.js/NestJS, React/Next.js, and Java/Spring, applying design patterns, clean code, and modular architecture to deliver maintainable solutions.

 I enjoy creating APIs and services that scale, and I’m comfortable working with cloud environments, Docker, and message queues like RabbitMQ.
 I’m always looking to improve system design, performance, and developer experience.